instamenta/nft-social-media/README.md

 * edit
 comment the NFT's.

-# Basic Architecture Explanation
+# Explanation of Basic Architecture

 ## Public
-* for static images and css + index.html
+* for static graphics, CSS, and index.html

 ## Server
 ### contains the REST server
 * routes
 ```
-handles route redirecting to the corresponding request addres based on first parameter
+handles route redirecting to the relevant request address depending on the first parameter
 ```

 * utils